crossplane/crossplane/design/design-doc-composition-functions.md

 Support for `type: Webhook` functions will likely be added shortly after initial support for `type: Container` functions is released.

+### Using chroots to Run Functions

+Crossplane could invoke functions packaged as OCI images by unarchiving them and then running them inside a simple `chroot`.
+This offers more compatibility than rootless containers at the expense of isolation - it's not possible to constrain a chrooted function's compute resources, network access, etc. `type: Chroot` functions would use the same artifacts as `type: Container` functions but invoke them differently.

+Support for `type: Chroot` functions could be added shortly after initial support for `type: Container` functions are released if `type: Container` proves to be insufficiently compatible (e.g. for clusters running gVisor, or that require seccomp be enabled).

 ### Using the Kubelet to Run Containzerized Functions